Sandra Lawler, Founder Director, Alternatives Other, Leadership, News & Views...

 8. Engagement is a big issue, at all levels (despite more people being secure in their roles), but particularly at more junior levels and amongst females.
 Despite security in their roles, salary increases and a positive outlook for their business in general, respondents are less engaged in their roles today and 61% expect to move on in the next two years.
 Although this is across the board, this is particularly marked for those at earlier career stages and for females.

-Would you like to see the full survey results?
 Would you like us to do a bespoke presentation for your company?